multiplicitypoe/discord-crypto-spam-destroyer/README.md

 - Deletes scams and optionally kicks, bans, softbans (ban+unban) based on your config, or just reports to a configured mod channel
 - Optional OpenAI vision classification for unknown images.
 - Only calls OpenAI if the message has N or more images (default 3) to keep costs down.
-  - This uses`gpt-4.1-mini` by default, which analyzes ~33 requests per one cent after automatic resizing.
-Sequential classification stops early on high-confidence hits by default to keep costs down.
+  - This uses`gpt-4.1-mini` by default, which analyzes ~30 requests per $0.01 after automatic resizing.
 - `/add_hash` slash command lets mods upload an image to add its hash to the auto-delete/kick list.

 ## Screenshots